SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "place"

-More important places are written to lower numbered layers: country, state, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13, anything else at 14.
+More important places are written to lower numbered layers: country, state to all layers, capital at 3, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13, anything else at 14.

+### class

+Usually the place value (e.g. "city") or "capital" (regardless of the place value) if it is a capital.

+### name

+The value of the OSM name tag

 ## "linearbarrier"